XanderXAJ/ryzenadj-decky-plugin/README.md

 Additionally, it'll only hot reload if your plugin is currently not being displayed.
 If your plugin hasn't live reloaded, try closing your plugin's UI.

+Technical Note: Strictly speaking, the `LIVE_RELOAD` environment variable only affects the frontend code -- backend code is always hot reloaded.

 ### Debugging using CEF debugging

 [Follow these instructions.](https://docs.deckthemes.com/CSSLoader/Cef_Debugger/)